- Research and information services

-Material housed in Special Collections & Archives does not circulate and can only be used in the reading room.
+Material housed in Special Collections & Archives does not circulate and can only be used in the Doris Lewis Reading Room.
 Please note that access to some archival material is restricted.
 Scanning and reproduction is granted on a case by case basis.

 Our holdings are unique and irreplaceable.
 To ensure the longevity and security of our collections we ask that the following rules be observed:

 - All researchers present an appropriate piece of identification such as a valid library card, student card or driver’s licence.
 Researchers must complete a "Reader Registration” form.

 - Coats and bags must be left in the secure storage lockers provided on-site.